henry-bao/INFO443-Project-2/README.md

 <ul>
 <li>TypeScript is a recursive language, so it writes itself.

-<li>TypeScript has been 11 years old, and has been rewriten twice.
+<li>TypeScript is 11 years old, and has been rewriten twice.
 </ul>

 #### Authors/Maintainers